-A bank's earnings performance affects its safety and soundness.
-Earnings may be retained by the bank, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
-Conversely, losses diminish a bank's ability to do those things.
+A bank's earnings performance affects its long-term survivability.
+Earnings may be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, potentially making the bank more resilient in tough times.
+Conversely, losses lessen a bank's ability to do those things.

-CIT Bank, National Association scored 18 out of a possible 30 on Bankrate's test of earnings, better than the national average of 16.52.
+On Bankrate's earnings test, CIT Bank, National Association scored 18 out of a possible 30, failing to reach the national average of 20.00.

-For the twelve months ended June 30, 2017, the bank earned net income of $259.0 million on total equity of $5.36 billion.
-The bank experienced an annualized return on average assets, or ROA, of 1.24 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended June 30, 2017, the bank reported net income of $259.0 million on total equity of $5.36 billion.
+The bank reported an annualized return on average assets, or ROA, of 1.24 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.13 percent.